raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

   * There is a number (an integer), between 1 and 9, that the program picks in secret
   * The player has 5 guesses to pick the number
   * The game teaches the player the rules
-  * The player is told after each guess whether the number is lower, higher, or right, and how many guesses they have left
+  * The player is told after each guess whether the number is lower, higher, or correct, and how many guesses they have left
   * If the player gets their guess right, they get a special winning message
   * If the player gets their 5th guess wrong, the game is over and they lose